Karamat Rahman Niazi: Naval career and between wars

 On 2 September in 1965, Ghazi was deployed to Bombay coast under Niazi's command, initially covertly patrolling the Rann of Kutch coastal areas.
 However, his mission was to remain off the Bombay coast and engage only major warships of the Indian Navy which were close to the Karachi coast.
 After the naval shelling by the Pakistan Navy of Dwarka, India, Ghazi again returned to patrol off the Rann of Kutch area and identified two warships, but did not engage them.

 On 17 September 1965, Commander Niazi ordered the firing of three Mk.
 14 torpedoes at the INS Brahmaputra when it was identified by its navigator officers.
-He ordered an increase in depth to evade the counter attack, as there were three distant explosions heard.
+He ordered an increase in depth to evade the counterattack, as there were three distant explosions heard.
 Niazi logged the explosions in the war logs, but Brahmaputra was not sunk nor had it released any depth charges, as no homing signals were detected by the submarine's computers.
 After a ceasefire was enforced by the two nations, Niazi decided to continue patrolling the Arabian Sea and safely reported back to its base on 23 September 1965.

 At Navy NHQ, Niazi submitted his mission report, but did not submit an inquiry report of three mysterious explosions that were heard during the course of the mission.
 Niazi and Lieutenant-Commander Tasnim were publicly decorated with Sitara-e-Jurat by President Ayub Khan for their actions.

 Niazi commanded Ghazi until 1967 before being promoted to captain and taking a staff assignment at Navy NHQ.

 In 1971, he was promoted to commodore and temporarily held the rank of rear-admiral to assume the Submarine Command during the third war with India.
 In 1972, Commodore Niazi assumed the command of the Pakistan Fleet before being selected to attend the National Defence University in Islamabad to complete a master's degree in strategic studies, also in 1972.

 Upon graduating in 1976, his promotion in the Navy was extremely quick due to the dismissal of senior flag ranking officers.
 He was immediately promoted to two-star rear-admiral, becoming the senior fleet commander as the head of the Pakistan Fleet.
 In 1977, he was promoted as vice-admiral and appointed Vice Chief of Naval Staff (VCNS), where he was instrumental in incorporating new ideas on anti-submarine warfare methods.